This blog provides information for educational purposes only. Read our complete summary for more info.

 A dephlegmator is essentially an inline condenser built into the top of a distillation column.
 The dephlegmator can be as simple as a copper coil contained within the column.
 The coil would be hooked up to a cool water supply and water would be circulated through it (in a regulated fashion) to achieve the desired level of reflux.
 Dephlegmators can be as complicated as several pipes running through a water cooled jacket.
 Again, the flow of water would be regulated until the desired level of reflux is achieved.

-A parrot is a device that allows for measurement of the proof of alcohol comes out of the still.
+A parrot is a device that allows commercial distillers and fuel alcohol producers use to measure the proof of alcohol that comes out of the still.
 Distillate drips out of a stills condenser into a collection cup at the top of the parrot.
-The whiskey, moonshine, fuel alcohol, spirits, etc., flows down to the bottom of the parrot and then upward through the hydrometer chamber.
+The alcohol flows down to the bottom of the parrot and then upward through the hydrometer chamber.
 A hydrometer is floated in the chamber and allows for easy reading of proof, as the still is producing alcohol.
 Parrots work like artesian wells, and the liquid product overflows out of the hydrometer chamber and then into it's final collection vessel.
-Checkout our article "How To Proof Moonshine" for more information on using a proofing parrot.
+Checkout our article "How To Proof Alcohol" for more information on using a proofing parrot.